Contact informationFarm Address:

 Minimum Length of Stay: Full season (7 months) preferred.
 Volunteer positions of at least 6 weeks possible.

+WE are currently looking to fill one or 2 more positions for the 2020 season.
 This is a hands on, learn it all as if you want to pursue a career in farming position.
 Must have ability to handle the physical aspects of the task and the desire to learn all aspects of organic vegetable, seed and herb farming.
 Ending date is mid November.

 Interns are expected to participate in all aspects of the farm.
 We strive to talk about everything we are doing.
 Hopefully, no “Why” goes unanswered.
 Equipment use and maintenance, season extensions, tools, materials, cover-cropping, pollination, inter-planting, rotation, insect control, planting, weeding, marketing, variety descriptions are only some of the subjects to be learned.